 Continuing on the trail, you will head into the Meadowbrook Farm Central Meadow, a popular spot for the local elk herd.
 The elk in the Snoqualmie Valley are transplants from Yellowstone National Park.
 The native elk were essentially eliminated within about 50 years after European settlers arrived in 1858.
 A county game warden, supported by the local Elks Club, arranged to have 44 pregnant female elk shipped in a boxcar from Yellowstone National Park to Snoqualmie, where they were met by the Elks Club.
 Read more about their story here.

 Early morning and twilight are a great time to see the elk.
-If you come across the herd be sure to observe them from a distance (especially during mating season), never come in between a mother and her offspring, and leave your pets at home.
-If you aren’t able to see the elk in person you’re sure evidence of them all around.
-Look for tracks, scats, antler rubbing on trees, hair or branches or fences, and bugling calls in the fall.
+If you come across the herd be sure to observe them from a distance (especially during mating season).
+Never come in between a mother and her offspring, and leave your pets at home.
+If you fail to see the elk in person, you can still see evidence of them all around.
+Look for tracks, scat, antler rubbings on trees, hair or branches on fences, and bugling calls in the fall.

 Continue on the trail as if curves to the right.
 After a few hundred feet you’ll come to a great viewpoint of the many surrounding mountain peaks and a sign with a series of blades indicating the mountain names and elevation.

 Continue on the trail through some woods where the trail will become more primitive.
 After crossing a foot bridge you will head into the Meadowbrook Farm Camas Meadow, that gets its namesake from the Camas lily.
 Camas is beautiful purple lily plant that is an important traditional food.
 The bulbs, which look like onions and taste like pumpkin, are harvested soon after flowering and are usually steamed in pits for 24 hours or more.
 The cooked bulbs could be served right away, or dried for trade or storage.
 Historically Camas could been seen growing in this meadow, although most of them are gone today.